-This course will provide a study of the tasks performed by an automotive parts specialist in overseeing inventory responsibilities and in managing the flow of parts and accessories in and out of an automotive shop.
+A study of the tasks performed by the automotive parts specialist in overseeing inventory responsibilities and managing the flow of incoming and outgoing parts and accessories in an automotive dealership or retail parts store.
+3 hours lecture.

-AUT 110 - Basic Auto Body Repair (3)
+AUT 110 - Basic Auto Body Repair (3) ‡